Williamson911/markdown-challenge/README.md

 ### A funny story

-I don't always lsiten to metal, but when I do, so do my neighbors.
+I don't always listen to metal, but when I do, so do my neighbors.

 #### TL;DR